 Loading article content

 Scotland manager Gordon Strachan said: "He was great company and was hugely respected in his job.
 There's nothing more you can ask of your team doctor but 'the Prof' always lit up the room with his personality.

 "My thoughts go to his family: his wife, Anne, his sons Andrew, Ally, Iain and daughter Sara.
-He will be sadly missed by his many friends at the Scottish FA and throughout the football world."
+He will be sadly missed."